Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 Nicolas Thienpont and David Suire continued to work at the property until 2021, with the 2019 vintage being the last one they made together.
 They also made the final blend of the 2020 vintage.

 In April 2021, 30 members of the Duffau Lagarrosse family put Beauséjour up for sale.
-After receiving initial bids from the Cuvellier family from nearby Clos Fourtet and Stephanie Rivoal-Bouard from Angelus, Josephine Duffau Lagarrosse, the granddaughter of the previous owner, purchased the property with financial backing from Clarins Investment Fund, which is run by her friend Prisca Courtin-Clarins.
-She arrived at the property in April 2021 after working for Bernard Magrez.
-Before that, she gained extensive winemaking experience in Napa Valley, New Zealand, and Mexico and worked with Maxime Cheurlin at Domaine Georges Noëllat in Vosne Romanée.
+After receiving initial bids from the Cuvellier family of nearby Clos Fourtet and Stephanie Rivoal-Bouard from Angelus, it was Josephine Duffau Lagarrosse, the granddaughter of the previous owner, who purchased the property with financial backing from the Clarins Investment Fund, which her friend, Prisca Courtin-Clarins, runs.

-Josephine Duffau Lagarrosse corrected the blend of the 2020 vintage (done initially by Nicolas Thienpont and David Suire) by adding more Cabernet Franc at the expense of Merlot.
-2021 was the first vintage she made entirely by herself.
+Josephine Duffau Lagarrosse corrected the blend of the 2020 vintage, which had been prepared by Nicolas Thienpont and David Suire, by adding more Cabernet Franc at the expense of Merlot.
+2021 was the first vintage she made entirely on her own.
 She is an ambitious winemaker with many plans to improve the quality of Beausejour Duffau Lagarrosse.
 She applied to have the property upgraded in the revised classification published in September 2022, but it remained a PGCC "B," which it has been since 2006.

 Since arriving at Beauséjour, Josephine Duffau Lagarrosse has received advice from two consultants: Axel Marchal, a professor of enology at Bordeaux University, and Julien Viaud, an oenologist from Michel Rolland Consulting.

-A new label was introduced from vintage 2021 with a different picture on the label, and the line "Heritiers Duffau-Lagarrosse" was replaced with "J. Duffau-Lagarrosse".
+A new label was introduced in vintage 2021, featuring a different picture, and the line "Heritiers Duffau-Lagarrosse" was replaced with "J. Duffau-Lagarrosse".

-There's a second wine, Croix de Beauséjour, but it's produced in only some vintages.
+There is a second wine, Croix de Beauséjour, but it's produced only in selected vintages.

 The wine produced at Beauséjour is a perfect blend of power and elegance.
 It is multi-layered and sophisticated, opulent and delicate, vibrant and luscious, and a great delicacy to enjoy for many years.
-It is among the very best wines in Saint-Emilion.
+There's a distinct minerality in the wine coming from the limestone soil.
+It is among the finest wines in Saint-Émilion, and you can detect the grace (á la Bourgogne) its winemaker gives to the wine.

 Beauséjour has a great and informative website to take a look at: https://beausejour-jdl.com/